The Children with the Golden Locks: Ossetia

 In an Ossetian variant published by Ossetian-Russian folklorist Grigory A. Dzagurov with the title "Своевольная кривобокая девица Каскатина" (German: Das eigensinnige krumme Mädchen Kaskatina; English: "Maiden Kaskatina"), on her deathbed, a wife warns her husband not to marry a woman of certain aspect.
 He becomes a widower and his three daughters insist he remarries.
 He finds a woman just like his late wife warned him about and declines her proposal.
 The woman dyes her hair and tricks the man into marrying her.
 After the wedding, she begins to poison the father against the daughters.
 One day, he comes home with fine looking apples and their daughters ask where he found them.
 The man takes the three girls to the woods and draws them to a hole with a pile of apples.
 The girls fall into the hole and their father goes home.
 The three sisters pray to their deities for their fingers to become shovels and spades, so that they can excavate an exit out of the hole.
 They dig a way to the khan's mill, where they begin to live, sing and dance.
 Their activities draw the court and the khan's attention, who finds the trio.
 He inquires about their skills: the eldest claims to be able to weave a hundred felts from one bundle of wool, the middle that she can cook a meal for a hundred people with a single egg, and the youngest says she will bear him golden-haired twins, a boy and a girl.
 The khan marries the youngest and she gives birth to the golden-haired twin, but her sisters place them in a box and cast them in the river.
 The box washes ashore and the children live by themselves by the river bank.
 When they are older, their aunts convince the female twin to ask her brother to build an iron tower deep within the dark forest.
-After the tower is built, the midwife visits them and tells the girl to get a music-producing furcoat, a magical mirror (looking glass) and a girl named Kaskatina, who possesses magical petrifying powers.
+After the tower is built, the midwife visits them and tells the girl to get a music-producing fur coat, a magical mirror (looking glass) and a girl named Kaskatina, who possesses magical petrifying powers.
 The brother fails to get Kaskatina; the sister saves him and brings Kaskatina with them.
 Kaskatina marries the male twin.